fdilke/bewl/README.md

 - Can define and verify algebraic laws.
 Only 'monotyped' laws as yet - can't define monoid and ring actions
 - Separated BaseTopos from its extra layers (Algebra, AlgebraicStructures) which are now traits
 - Structure definitions for monoid, group, abelian group, ring with their respective algebraic laws
+- Can extend and remap algebraic structures, e.g. ring extends abelian group remaps group with an extra law

 # To do